INTRODUCTION

 Social events often involve caffeine-heavy beverages like coffee or tea.
 To manage your intake without feeling left out, try these strategies:

-- Bring your caffeine-free beverages to gatherings.
+- Bring Your Own Beverage: Carry caffeine-free options to social gatherings.

-Cravings can also be managed by drinking plenty of water, snacking on fresh fruit or enjoying caffeine-free alternatives to satisfy your taste buds.
+Cravings can also be managed by drinking plenty of water, snacking on fresh fruit, or enjoying caffeine-free alternatives to satisfy your taste buds.